-The Standard and Governance Committee, as the Authority's body charged with governance, has an essential role in ensuring that it has assurance over both the quality of the draft financial statements prepared by management and the Authority's wider arrangements to support the delivery of a timely and efficient audit.
+The Audit Committee, as the Council's body charged with governance, has an essential role in ensuring that it has assurance over both the quality of the draft financial statements prepared by management and the Council's wider arrangements to support the delivery of a timelyy and efficient audit.
 Where this is not done it will impact the level of resource needed to discharge our responsibilities.
-We will consider and report on the adequacy of the Authority's external financial reporting arrangements and the effectiveness of the Standards and Governance Committee in fulfilling its role in those arrangements as part of our assessment of Value for Money arrangements, and consider the use of other statutory reporting powers to draw attention to weaknesses in those arrangements where we consider it necessary to do so.
+We will consider and report on the adequacy of the Council's external financial reporting arrangements and the effectiveness of the audit committee in fulfilling its role in those arrangements as part of our assessment of Value for Money arrangements, and consider the use of other statutory reporting powers to draw attention to weaknesses in those arrangements where we consider it necessary to do so.

-We draw Standard and Governance Committee members and officers attention to the Public Sector Audit Appointment Limited's Statement of Responsibilities (paragraphs 26-28) which clearly set out what is expected of audited bodies in preparing their financial statements (see Appendix A).
+We draw Audit Committee members and officers attention to the Public Sector Audit Appointment Limited's Statement of Responsibilities (paragraphs 26-28) which clearly set out what is expected of audited bodies in preparing their financial statements (see Appendix A).

-This report is intended solely for the information and use of the Standards and Governance Committee, and management, and is not intended to be and should not be used by anyone other than these specified parties.
-We welcome the opportunity to discuss this report with you on 18 March 2024 as well as understand whether there are other matters which you consider may influence our audit.
+This report is intended solely for the information and use of the Audit Committee, and management, and is not intended to be and should not be used by anyone other than these specified parties.
+We welcome the opportunity to discuss this report with you on 07 March 2024 as well as understand whether there are other matters which you consider may influence our audit.